RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

 [**OFFICIAL SITE**](https://sites.google.com/view/azosofficialsite/home)

-## **The AZOS GNU/Linux operating system, based on Arch Linux, mainly focused on gaming.**
+## **The AZOS GNU/Linux operating system, general purpose, based on Arch Linux.**

 AZOS is a GNU/Linux distribution, focused on providing a user friendly environment and a great and fast workflow, achieved through the usage of the KDE Desktop.
-Our biggest goal is to make Linux an ideal platform for gaming.
+Our biggest goal is to make Linux an ideal platform for everyday users.

 ## AZOS Features